 The current guidelines for physical distancing are to maintain 1.5 meters space between you and another person.

 For indoor work, a limit of 1 person per 4 square metres is also recommended in some states and territories.
+In some states and territories, density limits may also apply.
 Check the advice of your relevant Health Department for more information.

 Your employer must consult with workers when deciding how physical distancing measures will be put into place.
 Together you can negotiate practical ways to maintain physical distancing, such as: